aleaf/pydrograph/README.md

 # NWIS
 Classes for working with the USGS National Water Information System.
 This repo is a work in progress.
 Currently the nwis.py module is limited to generating site information for a lat/lon bounding box (see below).
 Methods for pulling actual data from the results of the bounding box query will be added.

-The scripts folder contains some rough code examples invovling fetching and/or processing information from NWIS.
-The Notebooks folder has a Notebook from the USGS python class that illustrates fetching daily values using a url and then manipulating the data in pandas.
+The **scripts** folder contains some rough code examples involving fetching and/or processing information from NWIS.
+The **Notebooks** folder has a Notebook from the USGS python class that illustrates fetching daily values using a url and then manipulating the data in pandas.
 You can view it here: <http://nbviewer.ipython.org/github/aleaf/NWIS/blob/master/Notebooks/NWIS_example.ipynb>